the ringling grillroom dish and bottle of wine

 Lunch entrees, courtesy of Bistro at Sarasota Art Museum

-The always beautiful Marie Selby Botanical Gardens in downtown Sarasota features lush plants and an unforgettable view of Sarasota Bay.
+The always beautiful Marie Selby Botanical Gardens in downtown Sarasota features lush plant installations and an unbeatable view of Sarasota Bay.
 It bills itself as The Living Museum for good reason.
-As you walk around and take it all in, make sure to stop by the Selby House Café for lunch or a snack.
-It’s located in the historic Selby House, which was once home to philanthropists William and Marie Selby who made their living from the Selby Oil and Gas Company.
-Enjoy espresso drinks, salads, soups and sandwiches inside, or take your food and drink outside for views of the Ana Goldstein Children’s Rainforest Garden and some impressive-sized banyan trees.
+As you walk around and take it all in, make sure to stop by the Selby House Café for lunch, beverage or snack.
+It’s located in the historic Selby House.
+Enjoy espresso drinks, salads, soups and sandwiches inside, or take your food and drink outside for views of the Children’s Rainforest Garden and century-old banyan trees.

-At Selby Gardens, you'll also find The Green Orchid, the world's first net-positive energy restaurant.
-This stylish spot keeps its menu ultra-local, serving sustainably-sourced entrees and seasonal produce from the restaurant's own rooftop garden.
+At the entrance of Selby Gardens, you'll find The Green Orchid, the world's first net-positive energy restaurant.
+This stylish spot keeps its high-end menu ultra-local, serving sustainably-sourced entrees and seasonal produce from the restaurant's own rooftop garden.
 An innovative cocktail menu and a curated list of organic wines round out the offerings.
 Both of Selby Gardens' eateries are operated by the locally famous Michael’s on East Restaurant.

 Café Barbosso